 The resulting infection of a failed root canal may be present in the absence of pain, and X-ray evidence is usually required to diagnose the problem.
 An infection shows up on an x-ray as an unresolved black circle around the tooth.
 Sometimes a gum boil, or pimple, might be present in the gum.
 Additional treatment may be needed if there’s an abscess on the gums.

-The procedure takes between 30 to 90 minutes, depending on the location of the tooth and the complexity of the root structure.
-Procedures on front teeth are generally the shortest; those on lower molars generally take the longest.
+The procedure takes between 30 to 90 minutes, depending on the tooth’s location and the complexity of the root structure.
+Treatments on front teeth are generally the shortest, while those on lower molars typically take the longest.
 The long-term success rate or prognosis for a tooth is significantly reduced when an apicectomy is needed.
-An apicectomy is more difficult to perform in posterior teeth because of difficulty in vision, surgical access and the complexity of multi-rooted teeth.
+An apicectomy is more challenging to perform in posterior teeth because of difficulty in vision, surgical access and the complexity of multi-rooted teeth.

 During the procedure, our oral surgeon will cut and lift the gum away from the tooth, so the root is easily accessible.
 The infected tissue is removed along with the last few millimetres of the root tip.
 If the tooth is cracked or fractured, it may have to be extracted, and the apicectomy will not continue.